 However, sand is a highly variable substance and therefore it is definitely possible to make an attempt to classify it into separate categories.

-Nine sand samples below represent nine different sand types.
+Nine sand samples above represent nine different sand types.
 Row by row from left to right: 1.
 Glass sand from Kauai, Hawaii 2.
 Dune sand from the Gobi Desert, Mongolia 3.
 Quartz sand with green glauconite from Estonia 4.
 Volcanic sand with reddish weathered basalt from Maui, Hawaii 5.
 Biogenic coral sand from Molokai, Hawaii 6.
 Coral pink sand dunes from Utah 7.
 Volcanic glass sand from California 8.
 Garnet sand from Emerald Creek, Idaho 9.
 Olivine sand from Papakolea, Hawaii.

 |Coral sand||“Coral sand” has several meanings.
 Find out what it really is.|